-, Budget Compliance Α. Ge neral Management Revenue estimates for budget purposes should be conservative yet realistic. ~ 2.
-Revenue forecasts should be prepared for a six-year period so as to enable identification of trends, changes to laws and regulations that may affect revenue growth and collections, and structural issues, such as the forecasted pace of growth in on-going revenues to on-going expenditures. ~ 3.
-Timely payment of taxes, fees and charges owed to the City is needed to ensure quality public services.
-The City should aggressively pursue all amounts due to the City. ~ 4.
-Indirect administrative costs associated with the operation of funds should be identified and charged against the operation of those funds. ~ venue Diversification The y will seek: 1.
-To maintain a diversified mix of revenue to provide for long-term stability and predictability, including exploring and evaluating new and enhanced revenue sources that are available to the City but not currently leveraged. ~ 2.
-To avoid dependence on temporary or unstable revenues to fund basic municipal services. ~ 3.
-To avoid dependence on Federal revenues to fund ongoing, basic municipal services s. 🗸 4.
-To develop a cost recovery plan that assess user fees to the extent appropriate for the type of service provided, which includes direct costs, capital costs, department overhead, and citywide overhead. ~ C. Fe es and Charges General Fund services should be supported by user fees to the extent appropriate fo the character of the service and its user. r 🗸 2.
-User fees and charges should be reviewed prior to the start of each biennial budgeting cycle to ensure adequate cost of service recovery. ~ 3.
-Charges for services should be sufficient to recover the full cost of related services, including direct operating costs, and other costs such as capital and overhead costs. ~ 4.
-Modifications to user fees require approval by Council. ~ D. Gra ants and Unpredictable Revenues Grant funds or similar contractual revenue of a temporary nature will be budgeted only if they are committed at the time of the preliminary budget.
-Otherwise, separate appropriations will be made during the year as grants are awarded or contracts made. v 2.
-Unpredictable revenues, such as those derived from the sale of surplus inventory, shall be treated as a one-time revenue and shall not be used to support ongoing expenses. ~
+equ iity i between the cost of public services and the users of those services.
+Budget Compliance Α. Ge neral Management Revenue estimates for budget purposes should be conservative yet realistic. ✓ Revenue forecasts should be prepared for a six-year period so as to enable ✓ ۷. identification of trends, changes to laws and regulations that may affect revenue growth and collections, and structural issues, such as the forecasted pace of growth in on-going revenues to on-going expenditures.
+3. Timely payment of taxes, fees and charges owed to the City is needed to ensure • quality public services.
+The City should aggressively pursue all amounts due to the City.
+4. Indirect administrative costs associated with the operation of funds should be ~ identified and charged against the operation of those funds. В. Re venue Diversification y will seek: To maintain a diversified mix of revenue to provide for long-term stability and ✓ ٠. predictability, including exploring and evaluating new and enhanced revenue sources that are available to the City but not currently leveraged.
+2 , a 2.
+To avoid dependence on temporary or unstable revenues to fund basic municipal • services.
+3. To avoid dependence on Federal revenues to fund ongoing, basic municipal service s. 🗸 4.
+To develop a cost recovery plan that assess user fees to the extent appropriate for • the type of service provided, which includes direct costs, capital costs, department overhead, and citywide overhead.
+C. Fe es and Charges General Fund services should be supported by user fees to the extent appropriate for or 🗸 • the character of the service and its user. • 2.
+User fees and charges should be reviewed prior to the start of each biennial ✓ ۷. budgeting cycle to ensure adequate cost of service recovery.
+2 Charges for services should be sufficient to recover the full cost of related services, J ა. • including direct operating costs, and other costs such as capital and overhead costs. .
+4 4.
+Modifications to user fees require approval by Council. •

+D. Gr ants and Unpredictable Revenues 1.
+Grant funds or similar contractual revenue of a temporary nature will be budgeted ✓ only if they are committed at the time of the preliminary budget.
+Otherwise, separate appropriations will be made during the year as grants are awarded or contracts made.
+2. Unpredictable revenues, such as those derived from the sale of surplus inventory, ✓ ۷. shall be treated as a one-time revenue and shall not be used to support ongoing expenses.